ec-europa/europa-component-library/src/website/src/pages/ec/components/card/docs/usage.md

 title: Usage
 order: 1
 ---
-Cards component is used as an entry point to more detailed information.
+Use the Cards component as an entry point to more detailed information.
 The component can include various sets of elements to serve users' specific needs.

-## Do's
+### **Do's**

-- only display the most relevant information on each card illustration: card with a thumbnail, title, description
+- display only the most relevant information on each card: card with a thumbnail, title, description
-- keep the amount of links on the cards as low as possible
+- keep to a minimum the number of links on a card, they act as teasers so just one in direct relation to a page is most often expected

-## Don'ts

-- overuse cards
 - limit the amount of cards to small groups of items
 - limit to 3-4 cards within a row

+### **Don'ts**

+- don't overuse cards
-- display too many links on a cards, the main and ideally only action on card should remain to navigate to the content it represent.
+- don't display too many links on a card, the main and ideally only action on card should remain to navigate to the content it represents.

-## When to use
+### **When to use**

-- browsing for information (as opposed to searching)
+- use to help visitors scan content/browse for information (as opposed to searching)
-- grouping heterogeneous types of content
+- to group heterogeneous types of content
-- allowing users to scan through content in small portions

-## When not to use
+### **When not to use**

-- searching for information (as opposed to browsing).
-- on small screen display avoid using too many cards as they force users to scroll down and rely on their short-term memory, creating cognitive overload, which may result in a negative user experience.
+- avoid using on small screen display - using too many cards can force users to scroll down extensively, creates demands on their short-term memory and possibly cognitive overload, which may result in a negative user experience.